makrai/notes/fan2102-speech-emo-recog-databse.md

 https://github.com/tobefans/LSSED

+# Abstract

 * Speech emotion recognition contributs to human-computer interaction (HCI)
 * we present LSSED, a challenging large-scale english speech emotion dataset,
   * data collected from 820 subjects to simulate real-world distribution
   * some pre-trained models based on LSSED
     * can also be transferred to related downstream tasks eg mental health anal where data is extremely difficult to collect
-* Finally, our experiments show the necessity of large-scale datasets and the effectiveness of pre-trained models
+* our experiments show the
+  * necessity of large-scale datasets and the
+  * effectiveness of pre-trained models

 # 1 Intro